techartorg/bqt/notes/how to contribute to bqt documentation.md

 #### Create a pull request
 1. Navigate back to [bqt's repository].([https://github.com/techartorg/bqt](https://github.com/techartorg/bqt))
-2. Click the "Compare & pull request" button located near the top of the page.
+2. Click the "**Compare & pull request**" button located near the top of the page.
 3. Add a title and description for your pull request.
-4. Click Create Pull Request.
+4. Click **Create Pull Request**.
 This sends the request to a bqt admin for approval.

 Congratulations!
 You made your first contribution to bqt’s documentation.
 Feel free to close the pull request.
 You are now ready to make meaningful changes.